Think you don’t need identity theft protection? Think again.

 Mobile Phone Coverage

 Mobile Phone Coverage provides insurance coverage up to $250 minus a $50 deductible for your cell phone’s repairs or replacement due to accidental damage or mechanical failure.
 Pre-registration is not required and this coverage applies to both your new and used cell phones and smartphones.
-You are allowed 1 claim each 12-month period that you are eligible.
-Click for more details.
+You are allowed 1 claim each 12-month period that you are eligible and you can read more here.

 You CAN Fight Identity Theft